 Accidents happen; the pest control guy forgets to close the gate door or the front door doesn’t close all the way.
 It takes a second for a dog to engage with this mishap and she’s gone, she’s nowhere to be found.
+Dog trainers will tell you that even the best-behaved dogs can wander too far off leash.
 A lost dog is every dog owner’s nightmare, and thankfully technology is helping find lost dogs quickly.

 For budget conscience owners, engraved metal dog tags have an individual code that’s easily scanned using a downloadable app.
 Once the dog is found, using the downloadable app, the finder will immediately be informed of the dog’s name, breed and how to contact the owner.
 When scanned, the owner receives a GPS email with the location where the dog was scanned.
 While there are many variables to finding this dog’s owner, it’s an inexpensive option with no monthly fees.

 Each collar differs a bit and so does the price, some collars and devices are very sophisticated.
 There are some inexpensive options, such as attractive buckle collars, made of nylon, cotton or leather, and have blue tooth technology embedded within the fabric.
 As the lost dog moves, over a million locators will track the dog’s movement and sent specific locations to the owner.
 It’s similar to locating a cellphone by tracking its signal as it pings off a cell tower.
 These collars cost $30 with no monthly fees.